Note this a work in progress and open for anyones input as Hifi is also in Development.

 If you can repeat textures (such as for cloths, etc) do so.
 All of these help the size of the avatar, and allows you to push more detail via polygons or textures.

 Compatibility between avatars and textures will be really difficult if not impossible, however the rule would be to try to keep total size of all the textures per avatar below 8 mb.
 They should be always smaller than 2048 squared, unless all the textures are in a single file.
 If using multiple texture files, then smaller the better, especially if you can make the textures smaller.
 Remember that you can get a lot more detail through roughness and bumpmapping, than just textures.
 It is suggested that you keep Albedo at a smaller size than your roughness for best detail through light reflection instead of color variation.
+Currently only JPG and PNG are supported types.

 Avatar LOD Polygon targets: